m59peacemaker/js-qs/README.md

 ### index

-Indices are only aesthetic - they do not necessarily correspond to array index.
+Indices are only aesthetic.
+They do not necessarily correspond to array index.
 Items should appear in order.

 ```js
 stringify({ foo: ['a', 'b', 'c'] }, { arrayFormat: 'index' })